-We live in a world surrounded by technology.
-And we know that whatever field our students choose to go into as adults, their ability to succeed will increasingly hinge on understanding how technology works.
+We live in a world surrounded by technology and we know that whatever field our students choose to go into as adults, their ability to succeed will increasingly hinge on understanding how technology works.
 But only a tiny fraction of us are learning computer science, and fewer students are studying it than a decade ago.

+That’s why our entire school joined in on the largest learning event in history: The Hour of Code, during Computer Science Education Week.
 We are excited that students in PreK-4 through eighth grade at Annunciation Catholic Academy and Pre-School, and their teachers, participated in The Hour of Code.
 To continue bringing programming activities to your children or to involve the rest of the members of your family in The Hour of Code, visit http://hourofcode.com/us for details.